GoogleCloudPlatform/microservices-demo/.github/release-cluster/README.md

     --min-tls-version 1.0
 ```

-Deploy the Kubernetes manifests:
+Deploy the Kubernetes manifests in this current folder:
 ```
 kubectl apply -f .
 ```

-Wait for the ManagedCertificate to be provisioned.
+Wait for the `ManagedCertificate` to be provisioned.
 This usually takes about 30 minutes.
 ```
 kubectl get managedcertificates
 ```